AdaCore/spark2014/lrm/source/introduction.rst

 Lifecycle of this Document
 --------------------------

-This document will be developed incrementally

-**Explain what this doc represents: in particular, that the language spec will be developed over multiple milestone issues, and that the tool will be updated to match.
-There will then at least be release 1 and release 2 of the tools.
-The LRM may be complete by release 1: need to check what the plan is in relation to this.
-This will cover the stuff about D1, etc, and should also mention ToDos.**
+This document will be developed incrementally towards a number of milestones, culminating in Release 1 of the document that matches the first formal release of the toolset.
+Subsequent releases of the document will follow, associated with subsequent formal releases of the software.
+Hence, where inclusion of particular scope is deferred, it may be deferred to:

+- A specified milestone, meaning that the feature will be included in the first formal release of the toolset.

+- A release subsequent to Release 1, meaning that the feature will be implemented *after* the first formal release of the toolset.

 How to Read this Manual
 -----------------------

-This language reference manual is *not* a tutorial guide to |SPARK|.
+This LRM (language reference manual) is *not* a tutorial guide to |SPARK|.
 It is intended as a reference guide for users and implementors of the language.
 In this context, "implementors" includes those producing both compilers and